 "Where Are You Going, Where Have You Been?" is a short story written by American novelist Joyce Carol Oates.
 The story was written in 1966, and addresses the shifting ideologies and paradoxes in a new American society.
 These posters illustrate this "shift" through use of typographic texture and disorientation.

-Featured in Kent State University's 2018
+Featured in Kent State University's 2018 VCD Juried Exhibition.

 Poster 1: Typographic Texture

-In order to show the merging ideas within American culture, I experimented with weaving techniques and used the physicality of warp and weft.
+In keeping with the concept of shifting ideologies within American culture, I experimented with paper weaving techniques and used the physicality of warp and weft.
+When the poster is pulled apart (via the pull tabs), there is nothing left to the poster.

 Poster 2: Warped Reality